/> Healing Your Spirit, Healing You @Spiritual Prozac!: What is the power of our testimony? UA-45840438-1

 Already, I have reported myself, but my word must be received here.

-I must speak until the ears of the spirit shall hear—
+I must speak until the ears of the spirit will hear—

-Until the quickened understanding of the human brain shall know what a measureless thing is death—
+Until the quickened understanding of the human brain will know what a measureless thing is death—

-Until you shall know what enfolds you, encompasses you, girds you roundabout, encircles you with its lifegiving arms—
+Until you will know what enfolds you, encompasses you, girds you roundabout, encircles you with its lifegiving arms—

-The very thing that men call death is that which makes life endurable and fills you with the possibilities of being.
+The very thing that (wo)men call death is that which makes life endurable and fills you with the possibilities of being.

 But for those who were dead to outward life, who existed in the air about me and in my consciousness, I would have had no peopled fancies of brain, no thought of philosophy, no aspiring hope, but for those whom you call dead, your days and nights would be void of ambition.